AchrafKassioui/SpriteKit-Inertial-Camera/README.md

     }
 }
 ```
+### 2. Update the Camera for Inertia
-2. Call the camera’s `update()` method in your scene’s update function to simulate inertia.
+Call the camera’s `update()` method in your scene’s update function to simulate inertia.

 ```swift
 override func update(_ currentTime: TimeInterval) {